Computing & ICT, Business Studies & Economics

 Courses we run

-Business studies is a subject that is a very popular option at Key Stage 4 (End of Year 9) where currently we offer two courses - Edexcel GCSE Business Studies and BTEC First Award in Business.
+Business studies is a subject that students are introduced to in Year 9.
+It is a very popular option at Key Stage 4 (End of Year 9) where currently we offer two courses - Edexcel GCSE Business Studies and BTEC First Award in Enterprise.

-Also at Key Stage 5, Edexcel Business Studies and Edexcel Economics are offered at AS/A2 and among the most heavily chosen subjects in the whole sixth form.
+In the sixth form, Edexcel Business Studies and Edexcel Economics are offered at A level and Level 3 Cambridge Technical; Business which is a double A level equivalent.
+These subjects are among the most popular chosen subjects in the whole sixth form.

 Items of interest